RobertoJr2001/RobertoJr2001/README.md

 • Development of functionalities in web / mobile applications

 ### What am I currently doing
-I'm currently i'm learning about software development concepts for creating digital solutions, Front-End development with ReactJS and VueJS and Back-End with Node and Ruby
+I'm currently i'm learning about software development concepts for creating digital solutions, Front-End development with ReactJS and VueJS and Back-End with Node, Ruby on Rails and Spring.

 ### Let's get to know each other better 🌎